-The Anatomical Pathology Department is a major referral laboratory comprising of several disciplines.
+The Anatomical Pathology Department at LabPLUS is a major referral laboratory comprising of several disciplines.
 These include Cytology, Histology and Electron Microscopy.
 We work with other external hospitals from around New Zealand and the Pacific Islands.
 This means we report on a broad range of specimens and to service this diversity we have an experienced team with specialist knowledge.
 We are fortunate to have a large number of Consultant Pathologists with considerable experience.
 We also have a very proficient Scientific and Technical staff all working together to provide a quality service.

 Our methods, training, expertise and knowledge conform to the highest standards expected by our peers and the community at large.
 We enjoy a close association with the University of Auckland Medical School and participate in external Quality Assurance Programmes initiated by the Royal College of Pathologists (Australia).